2018 GINGER CSA Shares

 Fresh ginger can be frozen, stored for up to a year and used when needed, right from the freezer.
 Freeze minced or thinly sliced ginger in individual portions or in bulk.
 Freeze an entire rhizome, grate what you need and return the frozen piece to the freezer.

-An alternative to freezing whole pieces of the ginger rhizome is to puree the tinder ginger in a food processor and freeze the puree in ice cube trays.
+An alternative to freezing whole pieces of the ginger rhizome is to puree the tender ginger in a food processor and freeze the puree in ice cube trays.
 The cubes can be thawed in a refrigerated container and used within a week.

 It is very important to return unused frozen ginger to the freezer immediately or it will become "mushy".
 If you forget to put it back in the freezer and end up with watery, mushy ginger rhizomes, place them in a food processor or blender and puree.
 Store the puree in the refrigerator for up to three weeks or dehydrate it to use as a ginger powder.